nowo-tech/ComposerUpdateHelper/README.md

 ### Backward Compatibility

 If you have an old `generate-composer-require.ignore.txt` file, it will be automatically migrated to the new YAML format when you update the package.
-The script also supports reading the old TXT format for backward compatibility.
+The migration works even if a YAML file already exists (as long as it's empty or contains only the template).
+The script also supports reading the old TXT format for backward compatibility if YAML doesn't exist.

 ## Release Information